fabric8io/fabric8/esb/shared/src/main/resources/readme.txt

 The admin role grants full administration privileges to the user.

-To make the container's JMX port accessible, modify the following lines of the ./etc/system.properties file to use the credentials of one of the users from the users.properties file:
+To make the container's JMX port and ActiveMQ Web console accessible, modify the following lines of the ./etc/system.properties file to use the credentials of one of the users from the users.properties file:

-webconsole.jmx.user=<Username>
-webconsole.jmx.password=<Password>

-To make the ActiveMQ Web console accessible, add the following lines to the ./etc/system.properties file, using the credentials of one of the users from the users.properties file:

-webconsole.jms.user=<Username>
-webconsole.jms.password=<Password>
+activemq.jmx.user=<Username>
+activemq.jmx.password=<Password>

 Quick Start
 -----------